daviaraujocc/DaviAraujoCC/README.md

 ### Hi there 👋

-- :earth_americas: Brazilian, 24 yr
+- :earth_americas: Brazilian, 25 yr
 - 🔭 Currently working as DevOps Engineer and support for Linux/Windows infrastructure.
-- 🌱 Learning DevOps/SRE methods, Rust and golang.
 - 🤖 Learning MLOps and Machine learning w/ Pytorch.
 - 👯 Currently creating killercoda scenarios and giving collaboration for the community Linux Sem Fronteiras